-In accordance with rules adopted by the Securities and Exchange Commission (the "SEC"), we may furnish our proxy materials, which include this proxy statement, our 2013 Annual Report to Shareholders and our Annual Report on Form 10-K for the year ended December 31, 2013, to our shareholders by providing access to such documents on the Internet instead of mailing printed copies.
-These materials or notice of online materials availability was first sent or given to shareholders on April 4, 2014.
+In accordance with rules adopted by the Securities and Exchange Commission (the "SEC"), we may furnish our proxy materials, which include this proxy statement, our 2014 Annual Report to Shareholders and our Annual Report on Form 10-K for the year ended December 31, 2014, to our shareholders by providing access to such documents on the Internet instead of mailing printed copies.
+These materials or notice of online materials availability was first sent or given to shareholders on April 3, 2015.

-All shareholders will have the ability to access the proxy materials via the Internet by going to www.ucbi.com/2014proxy or request to receive a printed set of such proxy materials.
+All shareholders will have the ability to access the proxy materials via the Internet by going to www.cstproxy.com/ucbi/2015 or request to receive a printed set of such proxy materials.
 Instructions on how to access the proxy materials over the Internet or to request a printed copy may be found on the Notice.

-If you are a registered shareholder and have not voted your proxy online by April 14, 2014, you may automatically receive a proxy voting card by mail.
-At that time, you may also vote by telephone or mail by following the instructions provided in this proxy statement.
+If you are a registered shareholder and have not voted your proxy by April 17, 2015, you may automatically receive a proxy voting card by mail.
+At that time, you may also vote by mail by completing the proxy card and following the instructions provided in this proxy statement.